Allophone: History of concept

 The term "allophone" was coined by Benjamin Lee Whorf circa 1929.
 In doing so, he is thought to have placed a cornerstone in consolidating early phoneme theory.
 The term was popularized by George L. Trager and Bernard Bloch in a 1941 paper on English phonology and went on to become part of standard usage within the American structuralist tradition.

 Complementary and free-variant allophones

 Each time a speaker vocalizes a phoneme, they pronounce it differently from previous iterations.
 There is debate regarding how real and universal phonemes are (see phoneme for details).
 Only some of the variation is perceptible to listeners speakers.

 There are two types of allophones: complementary allophones and free-variant allophones.

 Complementary allophones are not interchangeable.
 If context requires a speaker to use a specific allophone for a given phoneme (that is, using a different allophone would confuse listeners), the possible allophones are said to be complementary.
 Each allophone from a complementary set is used in a specific phonetic context and may be involved in a phonological process.

-Otherwise, allophones are free-variant; speakers choose an allophone by habit or preference.
+Otherwise, allophones are in free variation; speakers choose an allophone by habit or preference.